metayeti/mINI/README.md

 file.generate(ini);
 ```

-Note that `generate` will override any custom formatting and comments from the original file.
+Note that `generate()` will override any custom formatting and comments from the original file.

-You can use the pretty-print with `generate()` as well:
+You can use pretty-print with `generate()` as well:
 ```C++
 file.generate(ini, true);
 ```

-Example - generated INI without pretty-print:
+Example: generated INI without pretty-print:
 ```INI
 [section1]
 key1=value1